MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 For the refresh to work, the admin that accessed the workspace for the first time, has to:

 * Keep his *Global administrator* or *Fabric administrator* role.
-If the role of the admin who first accessed the workspace changes, the admin monitoring workspace will not be refreshed.
+If the role of the admin who first accessed the workspace changes, the admin monitoring workspace won't be refreshed.

 * If the workspace creator uses [Privileged Identity Management (PIM)](/entra/id-governance/privileged-identity-management/pim-configure), it has to be enabled during the scheduled refresh.